Political machine: Definition

 The Encyclopædia Britannica defines "political machine" as "a party organization, headed by a single boss or small autocratic group, that commands enough votes to maintain political and administrative control of a city, county, or state".
 William Safire, in his Safire's Political Dictionary, defines "machine politics" as "the election of officials and the passage of legislation through the power of an organization created for political action".
 He notes that the term is generally considered pejorative, often implying corruption.

 Hierarchy and discipline are hallmarks of political machines.
 "It generally means strict organization", according to Safire.
 Quoting Edward Flynn, a Bronx County Democratic leader who ran the borough from 1922 until his death in 1953, Safire wrote "the so-called 'independent' voter is foolish to assume that a political machine is run solely on good will, or patronage.
 For it is not only a machine; it is an army.
 And in any organization as in any army, there must be discipline."

 Political patronage, while often associated with political machines, is not essential to the definition for either Safire or Britannica.

 Function

 A political machine is a party organization that recruits its members by the use of tangible incentives—money, political jobs—and that is characterized by a high degree of leadership control over member activity.

 Political machines started as grass roots organizations to gain the patronage needed to win the modern election.
 Having strong patronage, these "clubs" were the main driving force in gaining and getting out the "right party vote" in the election districts.

-In the history of the United States of America
+In the history of the United States

-The term "political machine" dates back to the 19th century in the United States, where such organizations have existed in some municipalities and states since the 18th century.
+The term political machine dates back to the 19th century in the United States, where such organizations have existed in some municipalities and states since the 18th century.